INTERPLAY-Workshop/interplay-workshop.github.io/schedule.md

 **01:00 pm**: Invited talk

-**The INTERPLAY Between Verbal Representations and Verbal Behavior**

->[Kyle Mahowald](https://mahowak.github.io/), Assistant Professor in Linguistics at University of Texas at Austin
+**[Kyle Mahowald](https://mahowak.github.io/), Assistant Professor in Linguistics at University of Texas at Austin**

-**Building a More Predictive Science of Language Model Behaviors with Interpretability**
+>The INTERPLAY Between Verbal Representations and Verbal Behavior

->[Aaron Mueller](https://aaronmueller.github.io/), Assistant Professor of Computer Science of Data Science at Boston University.
+**[Aaron Mueller](https://aaronmueller.github.io/), Assistant Professor of Computer Science of Data Science at Boston University**

-** **
+>Building a More Predictive Science of Language Model Behaviors with Interpretability

 **02:00 pm** Poster session
 ** **